JulianEducation/CommandLineBasics/shell.md

 We can run any program via a shell, but we will primarily be learning to run a suite of *new* programs you likely have not interacted with before.
 The reason they are likely to be new is that they themselves are *textual* programs -- they, unlike graphical programs, do not draw nice menus or expect you to heavily use the mouse.
-Their interface is instead more primitive -- it's simple text.
+Their interface is instead more primitive -- it's simple text -- but also powerful and flexible.

 ## Running a program